Vice President of Operations

-Travis joined Bear Group in the spring of 2015 as our first Digital Marketing Director, and now leads all marketing efforts.
+Travis joined Bear Group in the spring of 2015 as our first Digital Marketing Manager, became our Director of Marketing, and now is the General Manager of Run State leading our support line of business.
 Travis has a BS in Human Communication, and experience that ranges from development, to design, to B2B and B2C marketing.

 Having worked in environments from startups to digital agencies, Travis brings over a decade of digital experience working on a wide range of projects and clients, and an endless curiosity that moves him to continually be pursuing new and exciting technology and tactics.